 This blog post is part of a series on how school leaders can become instructional change agents.
-In last week’s post, Adam Drummond offered insight into how education leaders can serve as instructional change agents.
+In a previous post, Adam Drummond offered insight into how education leaders can serve as instructional change agents.

 When was the last time you intentionally talked to a student about his or her learning?
 How did that conversation go?
 What did you do as a result of the feedback you received?
 With whom did you share that information?
 How does the student voice impact your culture?
 Research tells us that when we include students in decisions, we save time, energy, and resources.